 Rock bands are a lot like families and, just like any family, they can be very dysfunctional.

-Soundgarden, despite forming all the way back in 1984, would be the last of the so-called "big four" grunge bands to enjoy their just desserts.
+Despite forming all the way back in 1984, they were the last of the so-called "big four" grunge bands to break.

 When Iron Maiden Got Serious on ‘A Matter of Life and Death’

-15 Years Ago: Judas Priest Reach a Career Crossroads With ‘Demolition’
+How Judas Priest Reached a Career Crossroads With ‘Demolition’

 Dio Albums Ranked Worst to Best